joshuacc/prose-for-programmers/manuscript/process.md

 be sure to evaluate it with your goals and audience in mind.
 It is much easier to move or edit a few bullet points than to revise entire sections of your document.

+## 5. Turn the outline into prose

+Everything we've talked about so far has been aimed at preparing you for this part of the process.
+You should know your goal, audience and structure.
+And your outline gives you a game plan.
+Now it's time to turn all that into something for others to read.

+### Putting flesh on the bones

+Right now what you've got is a skeleton.
+It's vaguely in the shape you want, but if it tried to walk around it would quickly fall apart.
+There are two principle things that it is lacking: muscle to give it strength, and ligaments to hold things together.
+Let's start with the muscle.

+Bare statements of fact rarely carry much weight with readers, regardless of how important those facts might be.
+They have to be elaborated on
+and placed into their proper context.
+And usually the most important context for a reader is the answer to "Why do I care about this?"
+A reason to care gives your prose strength.

+Consider this example:

+> Continuous integration improves the development process.

+> Continuous integration improves the development process by helping us detect defects sooner.
+> That means fewer late night calls to debug production.

+The latter includes more supporting detail about _how_ it helps, as well as a reason for developers to care about it.

+In addition to muscle we need ligaments.
+The ligaments are what actually connects one bone to another.
+The prose equivalent is a transition.

+Sudden jumps from one topic to another
+(even closely related)
+are jarring.
+Transitions serve to smooth that over by clearly signaling the close of one topic, the introduction of the next, and possibly how they are related.

+A transition can be a simple phrase.
+It can be an entire sentence.
+It can be a paragraph.
+Or multiple paragraphs.
+It all depends on the size of the pieces you're transitioning between.

+For an example, take a look at the paragraph that started this section (#5) above.

+### It's not necessarily exposition

+When working from your outline, beware of always choosing the most direct expansion of your points.
+Simple exposition is the most common way of describing things, but it isn't always the best.
+Using other forms of expansion will give your prose variety and help maintain reader interest.

+Especially in a longer text,
+including the occasional story, joke, or anecdote can make the difference between a pleasant read or an unbearably boring one.

+Whatever you choose to use,
+it should be integrally related to the points you're trying to make.

+There is a story about a high school student who had to give a book report.
+When he stood up in front of the class he yelled, "Sex!
+Sex!
+Sex!" then continued,
+"Now that I have your attention,
+I'd like to talk to you about The Complete History of World War II."

+Don't be like the high school student.